javierclavijo/TandemCloneBackend/devlog.md

 So I'll get around to it tomorrow, after writing the remaining tests.

 [//]: # (TODO: add friendship requests and channel status features.)

+`10/03/2022`

+Okay let's go.

+Note: I have to add a controller to fetch the list of user chats.
+I've added it to the list of controllers.
+Speaking of which, I probably should rethink the way I'm handling the user and channel chats, too.
+It would be nice to have serializers for the chats and make ViewSets for them.
+The problem is that I don't have a chat model, although I could add it.
+Indeed, it seems to be the best option looking forward --it sounds unnecessary at face value, as I can fetch messages according to user IDs, but moving forward I think that it will provide me with more flexibility.
+There's no need to do that with channels, as the Channel model suffices --I'd only have to create a ChannelChatSerializer.
+So the steps would be:

+- Create a 'chats' app to differentiate chat functionality from CRUDs
+- Move messages & related models to said app
+- User chats:
+    - Create UserChat model (pk, users ManyToManyField)
+    - Add chat ForeignKey to UserMessage with 'messages' related_name
+    - Create UserChat serializer
+    - Create UserChatViewSet
+    - Create ChannelChat serializer
+    - Create MessageChatViewSet (with Channel as its model)

+[//]: # (TODO: create 'chats' app)

+Also, I think I'm going to create a field specifically for the user's native language.
+Filtering the languages related field is too much work, and there's no reason to not separate the user's native and foreign languages.